jamm3e3333/js-test-translator/README.md

 The application is divided into backend and frontend.
 Both backend and frontend runs on node.js.
 ## Backend

 Backend is built with express.js.
 There are three endpoints:
+When you run the code locally then the url parameter is `localhost:3030`.

 1. POST `{{url}}/send/data`
 - body: